LLNL/spdlayers/README.md

 ## Documentation

-You can use pdoc to build API documentation.
+You can use pdoc to build API documentation, or view the [online documentation](https://software.llnl.gov/spdlayers).

 ```
 pdoc3 --html spdlayers